Penn State - Administrative

 - Steps in creating schedules: University Archives/Records Management Program surveys records and drafts retention, disposition and destruction recommendations; proposed schedules are approved by officials primarily concerned with the records; proposed schedules are then reviewed and approved by Records Management Advisory Committee, University Counsel, and the Office of the President.

-Units shall annually review the records in their possession and under their operational jurisdiction, and document such review.
+Units must annually review the records in their possession and under their operational jurisdiction, and document such review.
 The regulations defined in this policy must be consulted and followed in determining the retention, disposition and destruction of the records they manage.

 Units should notify the University Archives/Records Management Program of their intention to destroy or otherwise dispose of University records.
 No destruction shall take place unless an approved Retention, Disposition and Destruction Schedule exists which covers the records in question.
 It is the responsibility of the designated individual, hereinafter referred to as the Records Liason, to coordinate and report intended destruction of records to the University Archives/Records Management Program.
 The intent of this authority is to protect against the destruction of archival records.